 - Repeat all of the above until you have found the best ad with the best CPC and CTR.

-I use Facebook Insights to help me create targeted ads, click here to read how.
+Like many marketers, I use Facebook Insights to help me create targeted ads, click here to read how.

-One great thing about paying for Facebook likes to grow your fan base, and it’s something I’ve personally noticed on my own page, and that is, using Facebook Ads more frequently promotes growth organically!
+One great thing about paying for Facebook likes to grow your fan base, and it’s something I’ve personally noticed on my own page, and that is, using Facebook Ads frequently promotes growth organically!

 I notice when I stop my ads for a few days, the number of fans to my pages still continues to increase organically, and then gradually slows down.